Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 Even despite it being a minor nitpick, I’ve experienced it personally and know folks who have as well.

-The cups nicely contour to the typical ear shape, and there’s plenty of room in there for even the biggest of auricles.
+The cups nicely contour to the shape of a typical ear, and there’s plenty of room in there for even the biggest of auricles.

 In other words,